agorf/feed2email/README.md

 - https://github.com/agorf/feed2email/commits.atom
 ~~~

-To disable a feed temporarily, comment it:
+To disable a feed, comment it:

 ~~~ yaml
 #- https://github.com/agorf/feed2email/commits.atom
 ~~~

-You are now ready to run the program:
+You are now ready to run feed2email:

 ~~~ sh
 $ feed2email
 ~~~

-When running feed2email for the first time or after adding a new feed:
+When feed2email runs for the first time or after adding a new feed:

 * All feed entries are considered to be old, so no email is sent
 * `~/.feed2email/history-<digest>.yml` is created for each feed containing these